petrstepanov/petrstepanov.github.io/static/petr-stepanov-all.md

 📅 Jul 2020 - Current

+* Developed a computer simulation based on the Geant4 framework (C++, CMake, Eclipse IDE, gdb) to study optical properties of a novel scintillation material to be used in the EIC detector system.
+[Link to GitHub](https://github.com/petrstepanov/geant4-glass).
+    * Program accounts on scintillation material properties - composition, transmittance, luminescence.
+    * Code reconstructs detector responce (PMT or MPPC) depending on the quantum efficiency curve.
+    * Visualization of optical photon trajectories with respect to their energy or creator process.
+* Teaching experience.
+Mentoring students within a 3-month Research Experiences for Undergraduates (REU) program at the Physics Department at CUA.
+Giving talks and presentations about [Linux Terminal](https://petrstepanov.com/static/presentations/presentation-2021-06-03-linux-terminal.pdf), and [supercomputer environment](https://petrstepanov.com/static/presentations/presentation-2021-06-17-jlab-geant-root.pdf).
+* Enhanced debugging of the core library source code lead to opening more than [10 bug reports](https://root-forum.cern.ch/u/petrstepanov/activity/topics) on the ROOT (C++) forum.

 ### Frontend Developer, UI/UX Designer • Freelance

 📅 Sep 2012 - Current

+* Designed and built online e-commerce store [Sticker Store LLC](https://bimmersticker.store/) with static website generator (Figma, Hexo, Snipcart, Bootstrap, SASS, Express.JS, EJS, Node.js).
+    * Improved the Google PageSpeed Insights metrics (CLS, LCP) up to 97%.
+    * Created a recursive script to export over 300 products from YAML file to Google Merchant.
+    * Optimized SEO.
+Project reached over 1400 organic monthly users.
+* Made iOS application (Swift, UIkit, storyboards) for the [We.Team](https://we.team/en/) messenger (more than 3k monthly downloads in AppStore).
+Participated in cloud-based messenger development with enhanced file sharing capabilities (HTML, React JS, SASS).
+* Migrated the landing page for [Sweetbridge](https://sweetbridge.com/) company from WordPress to Jekyll static site generator (Ruby, CSS).
+This resulted in a 70% improvement in the page load time.
+* Developed the front-end part (Angular.js, HTML, LESS) for [Lili Social](https://myli.li/) network.
+    * Assisted with iOS mobile application (Ionic).
+    * Enabled SEO crawling of over 1000 Angular.js pages with Google bot.
+* Web design.
+    * Designed logos, UI/UX prototypes (Figma, Sketch, Illustrator) and branding identity for over [10 different companies](https://dribbble.com/petrstepanov).
+    * Converted numerous design assets and mockups into responsive HTML and CSS.
+    * Mocked up and integrated dozens of cross-browser responsive email templates.

 ### Research Assistant